 We will provide you a copy of your personal information in one month of receiving your request for your personal information and having received any proof of identity asked for.
-In some cases, we may require additional time to provide you with all your information.
-We will only do this if the request is complicated or if more than one request is submitted.
+In some cases we may require additional time to provide you with all your information.
+We will only do this if the request is complicated or there are more than one request submitted.
 We will always keep in touch to let you know when you will receive the copy of your information, if there will be a delay in providing your information and the reason for any delay.

 If you request your information via email (or by any other electronic way) we will normally provide the copy of your personal information electronically where we can.
 However, we will discuss with you how you would prefer to receive the copy of your information and explain any reasons if we cannot provide your information in the way you would prefer.

 We will normally not request payment to give you a copy of your personal information.
 However, we may make a charge if you have already recently requested the same information.
 In some very rare cases where numerous requests for the same information have been made we may refuse to provide the information again.
 Where we can, we will always clearly explain any decision to refuse to provide you with your personal information.

 If the information you have requested includes the personal information of another individual we will (depending upon the circumstances) remove information that identifies that person.